MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 | Guest services | Disabled | Windows Server 2012 R2 | Windows Server 2012 R2 | Hyper-V Guest Services Interface | hv_utils, hv_fcopy_daemon |

 ### Time synchronization
-The time synchronization service provides the ability to synchronize your virtual machines’ time with the time from the host.
-Just as time is critical to physical servers it is critical to virtual machines.
+The time synchronization service synchronizes your virtual machines’ time with the time from the pysical host.
-For additional information about time synchronization and in what scenarios you should disable the service, see Time Synchronization.
-Data Exchange

 ### Operating system shutdown
-The operating system shutdown service provides a mechanism to shut down the operating system of a virtual machine from the management interfaces on the host or management computer.
-This allows the Hyper-V administrator the ability to initiate an orderly shutdown of the virtual machines without having to log into the virtual machine.
-The virtual machine will attempt to close open processes and write to disk any data in memory before shutting down the virtual machine, in the same way if the administrator had selected Shutdown from within the virtual machine.
+The operating system shutdown service lets the Hyper-V administrator start a friendly shutdown sequence in the virtual machine from the host without logging into the virtual machine.

+Using the shutdown service, the virtual machine will attempt to close open processes and write to disk any data in memory before shutting down the virtual machine, in the same way if the administrator had selected Shutdown from within the guest operating system.
+Without this integration service, the Hyper-V administrator can only perform hard shutdowns -- this is the equivelant of pulling the powercord.

-You can shutdown virtual machines from the Hyper-V Manager console or via the Stop-VM PowerShell cmdlet.
-For more information about Stop-VM cmdlet, see Stop-VM.
+You can shutdown virtual machines from Hyper-V Manager or PowerShell using [`Stop-VM`](https://technet.microsoft.com/en-us/library/hh848468.aspx).

 ### Data exchange (KVP)
-The Data Exchange integration service (often called KVP) allows basic data sharing between the Hyper-V host and virtual machine using the Windows registry.
+The Data Exchange integration service (often called KVP) allows basic data sharing between the Hyper-V host and virtual machine using the Windows registry. information about the virtual machine and host is automatically generated and stored in the registry for virtual machines running Windows and in files for virtual machines running Linux.
+Additionally there is a registry key and file where information can be created manually that can be shared between the host and the virtual machine.
+For example a service running in a virtual machine could write to this location when a specific event has occurred that requires the Hyper-V administrator to perform a specific action.
+Access to the data from the host is via WMI scripts only.
+For additional information about data exchange, see Data Exchange: Using key-value pairs to share information between the host and guest on Hyper-V
+Heartbeat

 The data shared can be seen in:
 ```